GESIS-Methods-Hub/minimal-example-ipynb/README.md

 ## Binder

-The link to Binder will launch the default Jupyter Lab interface.
+This repository doesn't list any [configuration file](https://mybinder.readthedocs.io/en/latest/using/config_files.html) for Binder and will be launch with the default [JupyterLab IDE](https://jupyterlab.readthedocs.io/).